 Motivated by Observation 1, I study the effect of competition on analysts' forecast error to see whether they are rewarded for relative accuracy.
-For analyst i covering security j in year t, I consider the following panel data regression, where $X{ijt}$ is analyst i's earnings forecast, $Z{jt}$ is the actual earnings, or the actual earnings, and $|X{ijt} - Z{jt}|$ is the forecast error.
-The variable $N{jt}$ is the number of analysts covering security j in year t and $e{1ijt}$ is an error term with clustering at the security-year level. $\alpha_1$ is the coefficient of interest.
-If analysts are rewarded for relative accuracy, Observation 1 will imply $\alpha_1$ to be positive.
+For analyst i covering security j in year t, I consider the following panel data regression, where X{ijt} is analyst i's earnings forecast, Z{jt} is the actual earnings, and $|X{ijt} - Z{jt}|$ is the forecast error.
+The variable N{jt} is the number of analysts covering security j in year t and e{1ijt} is an error term clustered at the security-year level.
+The coefficient of interest is α_1 .
+If analysts are rewarded for relative accuracy, Observation 1 will imply α_1 to be positive.